UCF/Athena-Framework/_docs/components/modal.md

 ---
 layout: docs-components
 title: Modal
-description: Use Athena's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
+description: Use Athena's modal JavaScript to add dialogs to your site for lightboxes, user notifications, or completely custom content.
 group: components
 ---

 Modals are streamlined, but flexible dialog prompts powered by JavaScript.
 They support a number of use cases from user notification to completely custom content and feature a handful of helpful subcomponents, sizes, and more.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## How it works